clips/conch/README.md

 # ConCH

 Unsupervised concept extraction from clinical text.

-Currently under review at the Journal of Biomedical Informatics.
+Currently submitted to the Journal of Biomedical Informatics.

 `ConCH` (Concept CHecker) extracts concepts by first extracting noun phrases from a corpus using a chunker or a parser.
 These noun phrases are then turned into vector representations through composition of their constituent word vectors.
 In the paper, we use the `mean` function as a composition function, but other functions can also be used.